shekharbiswas/CFD_app/README.md

-# CFD Hedging Strategy Analysis Streamlit App
+# CFD Hedging strategy simulation app

 This Streamlit application simulates and compares a classic S&P 500 portfolio (Model A) against a portfolio that uses VIX-triggered short S&P 500 CFDs for hedging (Model B).
 Users can adjust various configuration parameters to see their impact on portfolio performance.